 Alex adds that key aspects of marketing are changing: culture market fit goes along with the product market fit.
 Importantly, the enforced pause due to lockdown has allowed us to slow down and reevaluate key principles of the business and customers.
 This means establishing humane conversations, transparency and authenticity throughout business.

 Key advice for marketers in financially-strained times:

 - Marketing may be seen as an additional cost.
-To navigate this, establish reciprocal arrangements with media outlets
+Establish reciprocal arrangements with media outlets to navigate this challenge

-- Find the audience and space in which to communicate with them, then find the most cost effective way, without forgoing effectiveness for cost-effectiveness
+- Find the audience and space in which to communicate with them, then find the most cost effective way

 - It’s not about being a product leader anymore, it’s about being a category leader